nicocriscuolo/StructuRly/README.md

 ![image\_1](https://user-images.githubusercontent.com/35098432/49116039-aa40e600-f29c-11e8-82dd-05958633d416.png)

+**N. B.**: for the **Sample\_ID**, **Pop\_ID** and **Loc\_ID** columns, avoid the usage of the name "NA" to indicate a name of a sample, of a putative population or a collection site, because **StructuRly** could recognize that characters as a missing value and the plot will not display the correct information.
+This also applies for the preparation of the input datasets for the Section 2.

 ###### Missing values

 When you produce the file for this section of **StructuRly**, the missing values must be indicated only with the abbreviation **NA**.
 The cells of the reactive table (in the table panel named "Input table") that contain missing values will appear empty, while they are codified as **-9** in the table that can be produced and downloaded by **StructuRly** to be imported into *STRUCTURE*.

-N. B.: if your data refer to diploid or polyploid organisms and you encounter a missing value in one or more of your samples in a specific locus, the **NA** value must be present for all the alleles of that locus.
+**N. B.**: if your data refer to diploid or polyploid organisms and you encounter a missing value in one or more of your samples in a specific locus, the **NA** value must be present for all the alleles of that locus;

 #### Section 2: Import population analysis